omdevteam/om/docs_src/documentation_advanced_documentation.rst

   * Python 3

-    * 3.5
     * 3.6
     * 3.7
+    * 3.8

-* The `python-future <https://python-future.org>`_ project should be used to ensure that code contributed to the OnDA project is compatible with all the supported versions of Python.
+* The `python-future <https://python-future.org>`_ project should be used to ensure that code contributed to the OM project is compatible with all the supported versions of Python.

 * The Python coding style should follow for the most part the `Google Python